Kruger Park Travel

 Travelling time from Johannesburg to the closest entrance gate at Pretoriuskop by car is at least four to five hours.

 Take the N4 to Nelspruit and then the R40 to White River.
-Pass through White River and take the R538 that would lead you to Numbi entrance gate.
-It is about a 20 minute drive to the camp from the gate.
+Pass through White River and take the R538, that would lead you to the Numbi entrance gate.
+It is about a 20-minute drive to the camp from the gate.

 There are daily scheduled flights from Johannesburg between KMIA and OR Tambo International Airport.
-Flights from Cape Town and Durban International Airports are also available but less frequent.
+Flights from Cape Town and Durban International Airports are also available, but less frequently.

 A map of KNP can be bought at the entrance gates or any of the camps in the park.